 “Aaron actually let you adopt him?”

 “Not long after Haley’s death.
-Her family wanted nothing to do with Aaron and Jack and Sean wasn’t…Sean wasn’t a good option.
-He made sure that a cursory look wouldn’t find it but if something were to happen to him, his lawyer has the paperwork so that I won’t have trouble getting custody.”
+Her family wanted nothing to do with Aaron and Jack.
+Aaron made sure that a cursory look wouldn’t find it but if something were to happen to him, his lawyer has the paperwork so that I won’t have trouble getting custody.”
 Spencer stopped the hot water but left the cold coming out slowly to rinse off the plates, moving to the faucet to the empty sink.
 The pan from dinner would soak once he had the remains packed away in the fridge after Jack was done eating.
 The scrape of chair told him that Rossi was getting up.
 He let his Grace track the man.

 The touch at his shoulder scared him and he spun to stare wide eyed at the older man.